rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

   -  Only require fields that are absolutely needed
   -  Use an asterisk to indicate that the field is required
   -  Append "(Optional)" text to non-required fields within a form where the bulk of elements are required
+  - Consider placing helpful formatting instruction above the input if that formatting instruction will remain helpful to your users during error resolution

 - **Should Not**
   -  Alter the user provided input to make it validate
   -  Place formatting help or expectations in the placeholder of an input